Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Kobo360

-Kobo360 is a Nigerian startup wants to be the Uber for logistics and trucking in Nigeria… with a twist.
-With $1.3 million in funding already in the bank, the startup not only has an on-demand trucking solution linking shippers with excess trucking capacity, it has also set up a crowdfunding platform called Kobo Wealth Investment Network, or KoboWIN to enable Kobo drivers to finance new trucks through citizen investors and pay them back directly (with interest) over a 60 month period.
+Kobo360 is a Nigerian startup that wants to be the Uber for logistics and trucking in Nigeria… with a twist.
+With $1.3 million in funding already in the bank, the startup not only has an on-demand trucking solution linking shippers with excess trucking capacity, it has also set up a crowdfunding platform called Kobo Wealth Investment Network, or KoboWIN to enable Kobo drivers to finance new trucks through citizen investors and pay them back directly (with interest) over a 60-month period.

 JetLenses